-by Fr.
-Herbert Nicholls, homily at the Mother of the Light Convent
+This homily was given by Fr.
+Herbert Nicholls on January 19that the Mother of the Light Convent.

-Macarius was born in Upper Egypt about the year 305 and spent his youth in tending cattle.
+St. Macarius is remembered as one of the pre-eminent desert ascetics, who followed the example of St. Anthony the Great, moving into the Egyptian wilderness along the Nile Delta.
 Desirous to serve God with his whole heart he forsook the world, living in a small desert cave in continual prayer and the practice of austerities.
 He spent nearly 60 years in the desert in penance and contemplation.

 The austerity of these desert monks was extraordinary.
 But Macarius went far beyond the rest.
 God had given him a body capable of bearing the most extreme rigors.
 His fervor was so intense that whatever spiritual exercise that he heard or saw another practice, he would adopt for himself.

 Macarius routinely would eat once a week on Sunday.
 One day when he was tortured with thirst, a disciple begged him to drink a little water, but Macarius chose to content himself with repose in the shade a while.
 Macarius said, I have never eaten, drunk or slept as much as nature requires.
 But to go against his own inclinations he did not refuse to drink a little wine.
 But then he would punish himself by abstaining from drink for two or three days.
 He used to often say in prayer, O God come to my assistance, O Lord make haste to help as you know best!